Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Appendix

-Recent results on Functional Analysis (see \cite{FM-2009} and \cite{FM-2013}) allows to construct Mercer's Kernels in more general contexts.
+Recent results on functional analysis (see \cite{FM-2009} and \cite{FM-2013}) allow to construct Mercer's kernels in more general contexts.
 A proper interpretation of these results allows to generalize the classic Karhunen-Loève theorem in a very neat way.
-We first introduce the basics notations from \cite{FM-2009}.
+We first introduce the framework and basics notations from \cite{FM-2009}.